apache/streampipes-website/docs/04_use-charts.md

 Before spending time on chart type or appearance, look at the preview and ask a few basic questions.
 Did you select the correct dataset?
 Did the filter return the right subset?
 Did grouping create the result shape you expected?
 Does the result look like something the chosen chart type can represent well?
 Many chart problems are already obvious in the preview.
 If a pie chart seems wrong, the grouped values are often already wrong in the table.
 If a status chart looks confusing, the issue is often that the query still returns too many rows instead of one clear current state.

-> [Image placeholder: chart data preview showing the actual query result before visualization]
+<ScreenshotFigure
+  src="/img/2026/chart-data-fields.png"
+  alt="Chart editor data tab with field selection" title="Build the Query First" eyebrow="Data Configuration" caption="Field selection, grouping, and filters define the analytical result before the visualization tab turns it into a chart."
+/>

 ## Choose the chart type to match the question